-Accident blocks one lane of I-55 bridge
+Accident blocks traffic on I-55 bridge

 MEMPHIS, Tenn. — An accident is blocking traffic on the Interstate 55 bridge between Tennessee and Arkansas.